p2p-org/economy/posts/2020-05-21-p2p-increase.md

 We will increase the commission by 1% every day, starting from June 11. **On June 17, our rate will remain at 8%.** There is a lot of work ahead and we believe that **joint efforts will accelerate the evolution of Cosmos network.**

-We want to thank all our delegators for their continuous support and being with us!
-If you stake ATOM with P2P  - you contribute to the Cosmos ecosystem.
+We want to **thank all our delegators** for their continuous support and being with us! **If you stake ATOM with P2P  - you contribute to the Cosmos ecosystem**

 ## About P2P Validator